Trump's undermining of Obamacare violates the Constitution, new lawsuit charges

 "I have just about ended Obamacare.
 We have great health care," he said.
 "We have a lot of great things happening right now.
 New programs are coming out."

-The suit will also rely on a list of Trump’s tweets indicating his intent to unravel the law, according to a lawyer involved in the case.
+The suit also relies on a list of Trump’s tweets indicating his intent to unravel the law, according to a lawyer involved in the case.

-Citing the same “take care” clause, Republicans took issue with Obama’s executive orders on immigration as well as his delayed implementation of the health law.
+Citing the same “take care” clause, Republicans took issue with President Barack Obama’s executive orders on immigration as well as his delayed implementation of the health law.

 This case stands apart from all others, says Abbe Gluck, a Yale University law professor and expert on Article II, because it’s not about the extent to which Trump is “faithfully” implementing a law.
 Rather Trump has been frank that he is sabotaging the law, she said.

-“That’s what makes this case novel, first of its kind and really important,” said Gluck.
-“No scholar or court has ever said the president can use his discretion to implement a statute to purposely destroy it,” she told NBC News.
-“If there’s ever going to be a violation of the ‘take care’ clause, this is it,” said Gluck.
+“That’s what makes this case novel, first of its kind and really important,” Gluck said.
+“No scholar or court has ever said the president can use his discretion to implement a statute to purposely destroy it."

+“If there’s ever going to be a violation of the ‘take care’ clause, this is it," she said.

 Local impact